-The ETS-Lindgren Model 3301B is a broadband, high sensitivity Electric-Field Receiving Antenna.
-The unit is composed of a monopole rod antenna with a counterpoise and a broadband, high impedance pre-amplifier.
-The unit is designed to provide reception of an electric field in a signal band without tuning or band switching from 30 Hz to 50 MHz.
+The ETS-Lindgren Model 3301B is a broadband, high sensitivity electric-field receiving antenna.
+The Model 3301B is composed of a monopole rod antenna with a counterpoise, and a broadband, high impedance pre-amplifier.
+It is designed to provide reception of an electric field in a signal band without tuning or band switching from 30 Hz to 50 MHz.
 The 3 dB roll off points for the antenna factor are at 170 Hz and 30 MHz.
 Between 250 Hz and 20 MHz, the antenna factor is flat within +/- 1 dB.
-Despite the roll of the unit's antenna factor, the usable range is 30 Hz to 50 MHz.
+Despite the roll of the antenna factor, the usable range is 30 Hz to 50 MHz.

-The 3301B has been designed for maximum sensitivity and dynamic range.
-The 3301B is capable of sensing fields of 2 dBuV/m at 1 MHz with a 1 kHz bandwidth.
+The Model 3301B is designed for maximum sensitivity and dynamic range, and is capable of sensing fields of 2 dBuV/m at 1 MHz with a 1 kHz bandwidth.
 However, it will not saturate below a field strength of 0.7 V/m.
-Hence, the unit boasts an extremely wide dynamic range of 115 dB nominal at mid-band.
-In addition, at 10 and 30 dB (+/-10%) internal attenuators are provided.
-With the attenuators the unit is usable in fields of up to 22 V/m.
-Thus the dynamic range of the unit is expanded to 145 dB.
-A saturation indicator is provided to alert the user to the need for using the internal attenuators.
+As a result, the unit boasts an extremely wide dynamic range of 115 dB nominal at mid-band.
+In addition, at 10 and 30 dB (+/-10%), internal attenuators are provided.
+With the attenuators the Model 3301B is usable in fields of up to 22 V/m.
+Therefore, the dynamic range of the unit is expanded to 145 dB.
+A saturation indicator is provided to alert the user to the need for using the internal attenuators

-The Model 3301B has been designed to provide the user with an extremely versatile measurement tool.
-Its flat antenna factor, extreme sensitivity and ultra-wide dynamic range make it a state of the art sensing instrument.
+The Model 3301B is designed to provide the user with an extremely versatile measurement tool.
+The flat antenna factor, extreme sensitivity, and ultra-wide dynamic range make it a state of the art sensing instrument.